Acknowledging a deficit

 I’ve been living in San Diego since 2014.
 When I first moved here, I had one friend.
 It stayed that way for nearly 6 months.
 You won’t hear any excuses from me, I just suck at making new friends.
 I could partially blame my naturally introverted nature or perhaps I’m just lazy for not making a better effort.
 To be honest, it’s probably a bit of both but for all this time, I’ve at least been aware of my responsibility in my plight.

 For all this time though, I didn’t have the slightest clue what to do about it.
 I live in a city full of transplants so it’s not like my situation is unique.
-With my business, I spend 6-10 hours on the computer most days.
-Between that and trying to work out 8-9 times per week, I’m not left with much time or energy to foster the friendships I’ve made over the years.
+Running my business in 2021, I spend 6-10 hours on the computer most days.
+Between that and trying to work out 5 times per week, I’m not left with much time or energy to foster the friendships I’ve made over the years.

 Over this last 15 months between my return to San Diego in February 2020 and now here in May 2021, I’ve just been reaching out to the same 4 people or so.
 Part of the reason why was that I was terrified of the threat of SARS-CoV-2 so I stayed home out of fear for my own health but also that of those I’m usually in contact with.
 I think many of us all experienced the anxiety that comes with the prospect of seeing people whom you have no idea how seriously they’ve protected themselves against the virus.
 But I’ve been fully vaccinated since mid-April and I’m more than ready to start living my life again after doing my part to stay at home, read books, grow my business, and nurture the mental health of my friends and family with a steady stream of memes.